Your cart is currently empty!

 After this detour into New Maudsley, let's return to a family-based approach.

-The first trials for the treatment of anorexia nervosa were done in the Child and Adolescent part of Maudsley, where the approach continues to evolve under Ivan Eisler and Mima Simic.
-Nowadays they place quite an emphasis on multifamily therapy.
+The first trials for the treatment of anorexia nervosa were done in London, at the Maudsley Centre for Child and Adolescent Eating Disorders (MCCAED), where the approach continues to evolve under Ivan Eisler and Mima Simic.
+Nowadays it may include adjuncts like multifamily therapy.
 The team are training therapists worldwide but mostly in England and Wales.
 There is no certification and no obligatory supervision or mentoring, so there is no easy way to know how specialised a therapist will be.
 There is a very instructive Maudsley service manual, but from interviews I've read, the team are not keen on any rigid adherence to manuals.
 The manual describes the approach as one of 'systemic family therapy' applied to eating disorders, and refers to it as FT-AN ('anorexia-focused family therapy') or FT-BN, the equivalent for bulimia.

 FT-AN and FT-BN feature in England's NICE guidelines , which were developed with the participation of Maudsley's child and adolescent eating disorder service.